Revision History | ||

 <<AndroidManifest.xml>>= <?xml version="1.0" encoding="utf-8"?>

-The root element of the manifest must be the manifest element.
-In this element, besides the required namespace, I need to specify the application’s package and version.
+element, besides the required namespace, I need to specify the application’s

 <<AndroidManifest.xml>>= <manifest xmlns:android="http://schemas.android.com/apk/res/android" package="com.geishastudios.balls" android:versionCode="1" android:versionName="1.0"> <<application specification>> </manifest>

-As a child of manifest, there must be the application’s name and icon.
-This is given as attributes of the application element.
+, there must be the application’s name and icon.
+This

 <<application specification>>= <application android:label="@string/app_name" android:icon="@drawable/icon"> <<activity specification>> </application>